msc24x/showdown/docs/docs/rest-api.md

 endpoints.

 ## Authorization
-Showdown requests are authenticated with the HTTP header `Access-token``, which can be specified by you in the [.env.creds](/creds-file) secrets file.
+Showdown requests are authenticated with the HTTP header `Access-token`, which can be specified by you in the [.env.creds](/creds-file) secrets file.
 By default, this is empty, and hence unauthenticated requests will be able to communicate to your instance.
-Hence, we recommend to set `ACCESS_TOKEN` in your secrets.
+Hence, we recommend setting `ACCESS_TOKEN` in your secrets.

 ## Endpoints